Licensing Analytical Laboratories for Sampling and Testing Cannabis

-5.Clean any tools or equipment that come in contact with the finished plant material or other marijuana products before preparing the next sample.
+5.Clean any tools or equipment that come in contact with the finished plant material or other cannabis products before preparing the next sample.

 6.Place all samples in clean, air tight sample containers that are large enough to hold the prescribed sample quantity with minimal headspace.
 Close and label sample containers.

-8.Ensure samples of finished medical marijuana plant and edible products are homogenous with respect to distribution of cannabinoids or contaminants.
+8.Ensure samples of finished cannabis plant and edible products are homogenous with respect to distribution of cannabinoids or contaminants.

 9.Thoroughly stir or mix before quantitatively measuring a portion for analysis.
 Grind and thoroughly mix solid and semi-solid products.
 Use a grinding device that minimizes loss (e.g., leaching of resins) and, thoroughly clean the grinding device after each use.

-10.For finished medical marijuana products that are distributed in a ground form, quarter the product batch sample.
-Quartering involves heaping the ground product, dividing the heap into four equal quarters, and selecting samples from two of the quarters, which are then combined and mixed.
+10.For finished cannabis products that are distributed in a ground form, quarter the product batch sample.
+Quartering involves heaping the ground product, dividing the heap into four (4) equal quarters, and selecting samples from two (2) of the quarters, which are then combined and mixed.
 The remaining quarters may then be combined and mixed, and used for microbiological and contaminant testing.